 In line with the city’s Tourism and Visitor Plan to 2023, four key themes have been identified as key to achieving the plans objectives; these are Heritage, Contemporary Art, Music and Charles Rennie Mackintosh.

 The city’s architectural heritage strides the centuries and reflects Glasgow’s medieval origins through its rise to a world manufacturing leader and on to a creative powerhouse.

 Additionally, Glasgow’s nineteenth-century townscape and the critical legacy of Charles Rennie Mackintosh’s work are assets of world renown.

-No fewer than seven Turner Prize winners and twelve Turner Prize nominees have hailed from, trained in, or worked out of the city in recent years.
+No fewer than eight Turner Prize winners and twelve Turner Prize nominees have hailed from, trained in, or worked out of the city in recent years.
 Reinforcing the city’s position as a centre for cutting-edge art, Glasgow’s Tramway hosted the 2015 Turner Prize.

 As a UNESCO City of Music (one of only two in the UK), Glasgow is a hotbed of musical creativity across all genres.
 In any one week, music lovers can enjoy over 130 different music events in Glasgow – more than any other UK city outside London.

 Barcelona has Gaudí, Chicago has Frank Lloyd Wright – Glasgow has the Art Nouveau magic of Charles Rennie Mackintosh.
 The innovative style of one of Glasgow’s most famous sons can be seen throughout the city in a magnificent legacy of work.